ADT Security Review 2019By - 01/04/2019

 The backbone of Pulse is home automation, and this is made possible through Z-Wave technology.
 However, not all Z-Wave devices will work with the system.
 The system works with a small selection of approved Z-Wave devices including Jasco light automation devices, Kwikset Deadbolt Locks, and RCS Digital Thermostats.

 The system also works with an automated Garage Door Controller made by Nortek, though ADT sells it under their own brand.
 The Z-Wave controller includes a fast response, simple setup, and works even when the opener is in “vacation” mode to protect against scanning devices and stolen remotes.

 Pulse Works With Ring, Amazon Alexa, and More

 To make up for this, ADT has started adding third-party devices to the mix.
 The system is compatible with the Ring Video Doorbell for one.
 Customers can self-install or have their doorbell professionally installed.
 Of course, the integration works both ways.
 In addition to controlling your Ring doorbell through ADT Pulse, you can control ADT Pulse through the Ring app.

 The Pulse app is downloadable via the Google Play Store for Android devices and iTunes for iPhones and iPads.
 The app can be used to view your system’s status, arm/disarm the system, check motion sensors, turn off lights, and lock doors.
 It displays a status alert when the alarm system is tripped, and a message is sent to the monitoring center who notifies the police if needed.
 Those with a Pulse system can also use the app to view surveillance footage of their home in real-time.
 There is also an ADT Pulse® Voice app.
 With this app, you can control your home’s smart devices with your voice.

 Pulse also works with Amazon Alexa (Echo, Dot, Plus, etc.) and Google Assistant devices (Home, Max, Mini, etc.).
-Expanding on voice control, Alexa also allows you to control your Pulse system with your voice.
+Expanding on voice control, Alexa allows you to control your Pulse system using your voice.
 You can arm and disarm your system as well as control your connected smart devices.
 Disarming a security system with your voice can possibly be a security risk, but ADT has safe-proofed this feature by requiring a verbal four-digit pin.
 Using Alexa requires an Alexa-enabled device such as Amazon Echo or Echo Dot.